localminimum/QANet/README.md

 Due to a memory issue, a single head dot-product attention is used as opposed to a 8 heads multi-head attention like in the original paper.
 The hidden size is also reduced to 96 from 128 due to usage of a GTX1080 compared to a P100 used in the paper.
 (8GB of GPU memory is insufficient.
 If you have a 12GB memory GPU please share your training results with us.)

-Currently, the best model reaches EM/F1 = 70.0/79.4 in 60k steps (about 6 hours with bucket / 8 hours without bucket in a GTX1080).
+Currently, the best model reaches EM/F1 = 70.7/79.8 in 60k steps.
 Detailed results are listed below.

 ![Alt text](/../master/screenshots/figure.png?raw=true "Network Outline")